xocaid/techtonica-assignments/Week8_QuizApp/README.md

 5. Open [http://localhost:3000](http://localhost:3000) to view in development mode in your browser.

 6. Open [http://localhost:8080](http://localhost:8080) to view the backend in your browser.

+## Future Development
+- Offer a variety of categories for users to choose from.
+- Allow users to customize the length of quiz by selecting the number of questions they want.
+- Implement a scoreboard for each quiz category.
+- Multiplayer feature - allows users to compete with others to make the experience more interactive and engaging.
+- Add a time limit for users to have a more challenging experience and creating a more dynamic environment.